 8. Patient Consumerization

-The way today we as consumers have the privilege to receive goods on the same day we ordered and track them moment by moment till it gets delivered, the same way patients expecting that level of transparency and efficiency from their healthcare providers.
+The way today we as consumers have the privilege to receive goods on the same day we ordered and track them moment by moment till it gets delivered, the same way patients expect that level of transparency and efficiency from their healthcare providers.
 There were days when patients used to wait for months for a result of a minor test and that too with no surety of results and accuracy.
 Today with this emerging healthcare trend of patient consumerization, patients are tried to be given that much priority as it is given to a consumer on any e-commerce platform.

 Every company should start assessing its current hindrances to consumer satisfaction and deploy analytics and patient-centric technologies to improve the convenience, speed, and transparency of care.